Henry Mildmay: Biography

 When, in the summer of 1650, news reached London that King Charles II had landed in Scotland, Sir Henry, who had often been sent on a commission to inquire into the state of the late king's three younger children, suggested, as a matter of public safety, that they should be immured in Carisbrooke Castle, of which his brother Anthony was governor.
 Thenceforward he ceased to take a prominent part in affairs, though he signed the remonstrance promoted on 22 September 1656 by Sir Arthur Hesilrige on behalf of the excluded members.

 On 15 May 1660, Sir Henry was ordered, to attend the committee appointed to consider Charles II's reception, and give an account of the whereabouts of the crowns, robes, sceptres, and jewels belonging to the King.
 He attempted to escape abroad, but was seized by Lord Winchelsea at Rye, Sussex, and was excepted out of the General Pardon Bill.
 On his petition he was ordered to be committed to the custody of the serjeant-at-arms instead of to the Tower of London.
 On 1 July 1661 he was brought to the bar of the House of Commons, and after evidence had been produced against him, and he had been made to confess his guilt, he was degraded from his honours and titles.
 He was likewise sentenced to be drawn every year on the anniversary of the King's sentence (27 January) upon a sledge through the streets to and under the gallows at Tyburn, with a rope about his neck, and so back to the Tower, there to remain a prisoner during his life.
 In a petition to the House of Lords, dated 25 July, he prayed for commiseration, alleging that he was present at the trial only to seek some opportunity of saving the king's life.

 On 31 March 1664, a warrant was issued for Mildmay's transportation to Tangier, but on account of his feeble health he was allowed a servant.
 He is often recorded to have died, shortly after setting out on the journey, between April 1664 and May 1665 at Antwerp.
-However, this is apparently based on a mistranscription from a contemporary source, and he in fact died at Tangiers circa 1668.
+However, this is apparently based on a mistranscription from a contemporary source, and he in fact died at English Tangier circa 1668.
 Most of his vast accumulations were forfeited to the crown, his estate at Wanstead being granted to James, Duke of York.